cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 Abdominal MRI:

-1. Convert downloaded [CHAOS dataset](https://chaos.grand-challenge.org/) (T2 fold) to `nii` files in 3D for the ease of reading
+1. Converting downloaded [CHAOS dataset](https://chaos.grand-challenge.org/) (T2 fold) to `nii` files in 3D for the ease of reading

 run `./data_preprocessing/CHAOST2/dcm_img_to_nii.sh` to convert dicom images to nifti files

 run `./data_preprocessing/CHAOST2/png_gth_to_nii.ipynp` to convert ground truth with `png` format to nifti

-2. Preprocessing
+2. Pre-processing downloaded images

 run `./data_preprocessing/CHAOST2/image_normalize.ipynb`

-3. Generate pseudolabels
+3. Generating pseudolabels

 run `./data_preprocessing/CHAOST2/pseudolabel_gen.ipynb`

-4. Set up experiments, e.g. noting class-slice indexing
+4. Setting up experiments, e.g. noting class-slice indexing

 run `./data_preprocessing/CHAOST2/class_slice_index_gen.ipynb`

 You are also highly welcomed to use this pre-processing pipeline for evaluating few-shot medical image segmentation in future.
 Please consider citing our paper and the the original [CHAOS challenge](https://chaos.grand-challenge.org/) if you find this pipeline useful.
-Thanks.
+Thanks!

 ### 3. Running